LyceanEM/LyceanEM-Python/docs/source/paper.md

 `LyceanEM` can also be used as a more general electromagnetic model, allowing the definition and simulation of complex channel models.
 In a published example, the Frequency domain model predicted the scattering parameters produced when illuminating a rotating metal plate with a horn antenna with a root mean square (RMS) error of -69dB between the predicted scattering parameters and the measured data. [@Pelhamb:2021].
-This setup is show in Figure \autoref{fig:scatter1} with the scattering plate at an angle of 45 degrees, and the transmitting and receiving horn antennas shown.
+This setup is show in \autoref{fig:scatter1} with the scattering plate at an angle of 45 degrees, and the transmitting and receiving horn antennas shown.

 ![Scattering Scenario for 26GHz channel modelling with scattering plate orientated at 45 degrees from the transmitting antenna. \label{fig:scatter1}](./_static/03_frequency_domain_channel_model_picture_01.png){ width=50% }

-The resultant scattering with variation of normalised scattering angle (0 degrees when plate is 45 degrees offset from both transmitter and receiver), shows the comparison between the measured scattering at 26GHz, and that predicted by `LyceanEM` in Figure \autoref{fig:scatter2}.
+The resultant scattering with variation of normalised scattering angle (0 degrees when plate is 45 degrees offset from both transmitter and receiver), shows the comparison between the measured scattering at 26GHz, and that predicted by `LyceanEM` in \autoref{fig:scatter2}.

 ![Comparison of scattering parameters against normalised scattering angle. \label{fig:scatter2}](./_static/ReferenceReflectorComparisonNormalisedandModelShiftedp1d.png){ width=50% }

-The Time domain model also produces comparable results, as shown in Figure \autoref{fig:scatter3}, comparing the fast fourier transform of the time domain response (labelled 24GHz), and the frequency domain response (labelled FD) with the measurement.
+The Time domain model also produces comparable results, as shown in \autoref{fig:scatter3}, comparing the fast fourier transform of the time domain response (labelled 24GHz), and the frequency domain response (labelled FD) with the measurement.

 ![Comparison of scattering parameters against normalised scattering angle from both the time and frequency domain models. \label{fig:scatter3}](./_static/timedomaincomparison.png){ width=50% }